SravanSoma777/SravansBookStore/SravansBookStore/README.txt

 -- As told Changed the Target framework from 5.0 to .netcore 3.1 and updated all their dependency packages.
 ==============================================================================================

-1632 2022-11-07
+1632 2022-11-07 Starting PART 02

--- starting now on part 2, built the project and there were no errors evrything is good.
+-- starting now on part 2, built the project and there were no errors everything is good.
+-- in appsettings.json changed my database connection "Server=(localdb)\\mssqllocaldb;/////Database=SravansBookStore////;Trusted_Connection=True;MultipleActiveResultSets=true"
 -- Used this Command create migration using Package Manager Console
 			-add-migration AddDefaultIdentityMigration
 			file name == 20221107214316_AddDefaultIdentityMigration.cs =>20221107214316_AddDefaultIdentityMigration.Designer.cs